Cooking With Bliss

 Notes

-1. Sear the chicken wings in a hot pan before braising to develop a rich, deep flavor.
+1. Sear the chicken wings in a hot pot before braising to develop flavor.
 This step caramelizes the skin.

 3. Allow the chicken wings to braise slowly and gently.
 Low and slow cooking ensures the meat becomes tender and absorbs all the flavors of the braising liquid.

-4. Taste the braising liquid as it gets closer to the end of the cooking time and adjust the seasonings as needed.
-This ensures the final dish is perfectly balanced.
+4. Taste the sauce towards the end of the cooking time and adjust the seasonings as needed, so your final dish is perfectly seasoned.

 Nutrition